dvirbo/Ex3_OOP/README.md

  methods of the interface:
 - create a graph (it's optional to add vertexes and edges)
 - init: Init the graph on which this set of algorithms operates on
-- copy: Compute a deep copy of a weighted graph.
-- Isconected: check if the graph is strongly connected (there is a valid path from each node to each other node).
 - shortestPath: returns list of nodes of the shortest path between source vertex to destination vertex consider the weight of each edge.
 - centerPoint: Finds the node which minimizes the max distance to all the other nodes.
 - tsp: Computes a list of consecutive nodes which go over all the nodes in cities.